Even better best days

 – Sarah Takolander, vice-chair of the board in 2017

 Do you want to plan and design posters, banners or other illustrations?
 Do you have a passion for implementing marketing campaigns or communications plans?
 Are you a future social media guru?
 If you are interested in these types of activities, then your campus team and the board are the places for you!
 We conduct marketing and communication activities all year round, and participating in these is a fantastic method for developing your future professional skills.

 “The marketing and communications skills that I honed during my time in the student union have helped me in my current career.
 I had the opportunity to see what works and what doesn’t.
 There’s no better way to learn.”

 – Anni Suvisuo, chairperson of the board in 2015

 In addition to the previous examples, Laureamko features plenty of other things for you to do.
 The only limit is your imagination.
 Do you want to create your thesis for or conduct your internship at Laureamko, for example?
 If so, you should contact our Executive Director.

 All student activities are eligible for study credits!
 Laurea has three modules for study credits, two of which are meant for student activities and one for tutors.
 These modules allow students to receive between 5 and 35 study points for fulfilling their own learning objectives.
 To apply for the points and demonstrate that you have reached your learning objectives, create a personal portfolio on your activities or tutoring work.
 This portfolio is delivered to the demonstration group along with a request for the number of study points, after which the group will evaluate the portfolio and assess whether the learning objectives have been met, and finally issue the final number of study points.
 For more information on how to apply for study points, visit here.

 Are you interested in participating in the activities of the student union, but you don’t know who to contact?
 Do you have some idea / event / campaign that you would like to arrange?
-Fill out this form and send it to us, and we will guide you to the right place or person who can help you!
+Email to us (laureamko[at]laureamko.fi), and we will guide you to the right place or person who can help you!